-We all know we need to get a better handle on our content marketing, but we always seem to get stuck at the very first barrier, that being what topics should my business write about?
+We all know we need to get a better handle on our content marketing, but we always seem to get stuck at the very first barrier.
+What topics should my business write about?
 How to generate the quality leads that would be converted to sales on my website?

-And that, folks, is the million-dollar Inbound Marketing question.
+And that, this is the million-dollar Inbound Marketing question.

 It really is that simple.